 Creating Festivals of Participation

 In 2023, they organised Jashn-e-Azadi, an Independence Day celebration that brought residents together through performances, activities, and community participation.
+Every year at Jashn-e-Azadi, the team witnessed a huge participation from women of the community who otherwise stay indoors, but come out on the day to see their children perform and be a part of a meaningful event.

 Many young people might not attend a lecture on constitutional values, but they would happily participate in a festival featuring theatre, music, and storytelling.
 Through these events, conversations about rights, citizenship, and democracy became accessible and enjoyable.